 Doppler-Derived Speed

 Both FastTrack and dedicated devices use GPS Doppler-derived speed rather than computing speed from position changes.
 Doppler speed is inherently more accurate (approximately 0.1 m/s precision) and is the correct approach for acceleration timing.
-FastTrack implements this the same way the professional devices do.
+FastTrack implements this the same way the professional devices do, then fuses it with the 100Hz accelerometer signal for higher effective bandwidth.

 Aggressive Signal Quality Filtering